amprod18/Hexania/README.md

 In the future hexania will become a desktop application and other versions working (doing calculations) in other ways will be tested for speed and precision purposes.
-These other working ways are eqsolving with 'sympy', api implementation with 'ChatGPT' and polygon generalization through triangulation.
+These other working ways are eqsolving with 'sympy', api implementation with 'ChatGPT' and polygon generalization through triangularization.